1. How long will it take to get my results?

 - When service requests are submitted to core facilities by members of a lab, there may be times when the request requires financial approval.
 In most cases, this approval step is triggered when the quoted cost of the service exceeds the amount the lab member is auto-approved to spend per the lab's auto-approval settings.
 The PI of the lab must approve the request via iLab in order for the analysis to proceed.

 - To avoid this requirement the PI can raise the threshold on the total allowable amount a lab member is allowed to order on a per order basis without PI approval.

 - When your request is completed you will receive an automated email from iLab containing a link to your request.
+To find your request make sure that you have selected to display 'completed' rather than 'active' requests.
 Your data will be in a file in the "Attachments & URLs" section of the request.
 For example:

-***This core is supported by NIH grants DK059637 (MMPC) and DK020593 (DRTC).
+***This core is supported by NIH grant DK020593 (DRTC).
 Please include an acknowledgment in your publications.***